 - 1. Set the PDM bit in SR4 (logic 1) and execute the B9h command to place the device into Deep Power-Down (DPD) mode.
-In this mode it is possible to execute the Resume from Deep Power-Down (ABh) command or Enable Reset (66h) and Reset Device (99h) commands in order to exit DPD mode.
-The content of SRAM buffer is preserved in this case.
+In this mode it is possible to execute the Resume from Power-Down (ABh) command or Enable Reset (66h) and Reset Device (99h) commands in order to exit DPD mode.
 The device could also be reset by JEDEC reset, hardware reset, or power-on-reset in order to exit DPD mode.
-The exit from DPD mode time is defined by the t{RDPD} timing parameter in Section 7.5.
-Also see Section 4.9.2, below.
-Note that in the AT25XE041D device, simply deasserting CS as in other devices does not exit DPD mode. - 2.
+The exit from DPD mode time is defined by the t{RDPD} timing parameter in the AC specifications section of this document.
+See Section 5.9.2 below.
+Note that in the AT25FF041A device, simply deasserting CS as in other devices does not exit DPD mode. - 2.
 Clear the PDM bit in SR4 (logic 0) and execute the B9h command to place the device into Ultra-Deep Power-Down (UDPD) mode.
 To exit this mode, it is necessary to execute the Resume from Ultra-Deep Power-Down (ABh) command or a JEDEC reset, hardware reset, or power-on-reset to initiate an internal reset of the device.
-The contents of the SRAM buffer are NOT preserved.
-The resume from UDPD mode recovery time is defined by the t{RUDPD} timing parameter in Section 7.5.
-Also see Section 4.9.2, below.
-Note that in the AT25XE041D device, simply deasserting CS as in other devices does NOT exit UDPD mode. - 3.
+The resume from UDPD mode recovery time is defined by the t{RUDPD} timing parameter

+- in the AC specifications section of this document.
+See Section 5.9.2 below.
+Note that in the AT25FF041A device, simply deasserting CS as in other devices does NOT exit UDPD mode. - 3.
 Execute the 79h command to place the device into Ultra-Deep Power-Down (UDPD) mode.
 If this command is used, the state of the PDM bit in SR4 is ignored.
 This mode allows for software backward compatibility.
 A device reset is required to exit UPDP mode.
 In this mode it is necessary to execute the Resume from Ultra-Deep Power-Down (ABh) command or a JEDEC reset, hardware reset or power-on-reset to initiate an internal reset of the device.
-The contents of the SRAM buffer are NOT preserved.
-The exit from UDPD mode recovery time is defined by the t{RUDPD} timing parameter in Section 7.5.
-Also see Section 4.9.2, below for more information on exiting power-down mode.
+The exit from UDPD mode recovery time is defined by the t{RUDPD} timing parameter in the AC specifications section of this document.
+See Section 5.9.2 below for more information on exiting power down mode.

-4.9.1 Entering Power-Down Mode
+5.9.1 Entering Power-Down Mode

-The conditions for entering DPD or UDPD mode are shown in the Table 7.
+Table 7 shows the conditions for entering DPD or UDPD mode.
 The PDM column indicates the state of the Power-Down Mode bit in Status Register 4.

-Command PDM bit Power-Down Mode SRAM Contents Power-Down Exit Recovery Time
+Command PDM bit Power-Down Mode Power-Down Exit Recovery Time

-B9h 1 Deep Power-Down Retained Short
+B9h 1 Deep Power-Down Short

-B9h 0 Ultra-Deep Power-Down Lost Long
+B9h 0 Ultra-Deep Power-Down Long

-79h х Ultra-Deep Power-Down Lost Long
+79h х Ultra-Deep Power-Down Long